shields/opentaxsolver/OTS_2021/0_README.txt

   RPLCSTRNG_02

 History:
+    * v19.05 (2/24/2022) - In California state form, added County-name and
+	  check-box for Same-Residence address on first PDF page.
+	- Improved informational message in Fed-1040, and NJ-1040 programs.
+    * v19.04 (2/17/2022) - Added complete NY state IT-196 form for
+	  limited itemized deductions to the NY-IT201 program.
+	  The program will add to PDF fill-out when needed.
+	- Revised California form 5805 Question-4 condition.
     * v19.03 (2/11/2022) - Fixed NY state line 18 input from Fed Sched-1.
 	- Updates to California form 5805 and examples.
 	- Updates to California form 540 PDF printout of Single name and initial.